N’Kosi Perry sparks No. 21 Miami past FIU, 31-17

 THE TAKEAWAY

-FIU: The Panthers fell to 0-9 against AP Top 25 opponents.
+FIU: The Panthers are 0-9 against AP Top 25 opponents, losing by an average of 36.7 points.
 They’re also 1-31 against current Power 5 schools and 0-27 when facing a team that at the time was a member of the ACC (0-8), Big Ten (0-10), Big 12 (0-5) or SEC (0-4).
 FIU — then coached by Miami alum and current Oregon coach Mario Cristobal — beat current ACC member Louisville in 2011, when the Cardinals were in the Big East.

 Miami: Thomas had an 80-yard punt return for a score called back in the opening minutes because of a hold, and he left the field for treatment not long afterward.
 The Hurricanes are 33-2 in non-conference games against other Florida schools since the start of the 2000 season.
 In its last 11 regular-season home games, Miami is 11-0 with an average victory margin of 23.5 points.